• On Farm Connectivity

 • Here to assist with on farm connectivity

-The National Farmers’ Federation is proud to support the Australian Government’s On Farm Connectivity Program (OFCP).
-To help farmers navigate the connectivity investment landscape and make informed decisions for their business, the On Farm Connectivity Information Service is delivered by the Regional Tech Hub to provide free and independent advice on producers’ connectivity and agritech options.
+This page will in addition help farmers navigate the connectivity investment landscape and make informed decisions for their business by providing free and independent advice on producers’ connectivity and Agritech options.

 • Building connectivity literacy: a range of online resources designed to help you best utilise connectivity and agritech solutions.